NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/DakotaParameterEstimation.rst

 	:align: center
 	:figclass: align-center

-  	Dakota Parameter Estimation Input Panel
+  	Dakota parameter estimation input panel.

 .. note::
    The unknown parameters (the random variables options in the RV panel) are limited to Continuous Design.
 The user provides min, max and starting point values for each random variable.